volodymyrhudyma/blog/content/blog/2020-08-05-how-to-create-a-custom-matcher-in-jest.md

 });
 ```

-And use it in our tests:
+And the custom matcher is ready-to-use:

 ```typescript
 import * as actions from "./actions";